BuffaloBorn/newClientDevNotes/linuxcmd.md

 We have also seen that on GPT it behaves different than on NBR.

-You've also learned how to create Filesystems, and how to check file system problems.
+You've also learned how to create filesystems, and how to check file system problems.

 Now let's move on to the next lesson